Cancellations, Dropping Courses, and Withdrawals

 Cancellations

-Cancellation occurs when a student decides not to attend classes for a term prior to the first class day for that term.
+Cancellation (removing all classes) occurs when a student decides not to attend classes for a term prior to the first class day for that term.
 Cancelling classes is not allowed on the first day of class and thereafter.
-To cancel classes, the student must drop the classes in BearWeb prior to the first day of class, or notify the Law School Registrar of their desire to cancel classes prior to the first day of class.
+To cancel classes, the student must drop the classes in BearWeb prior to the first day of class or notify the Law School Registrar of their desire to cancel classes prior to the first day of class.
 Students with questions about cancellation of classes should consult with the Law School Registrar.

 Academic Effects - Cancelled classes do not appear on the official academic transcript.

 Financial Effects - Cancellation and related refund requests must be made by the student and can be emailed to One Stop Student Financial Services.
 Cancellation requests must be received prior to the first class day for the term.
 For cancellations, all tuition, fees, and meal plans will be refunded at 100 percent.
-If a student never attends class and a cancellation request is received after the start of class and approved, the student will be charged a fee for late cancellation if non-attendance has been verified.

 Dropping Courses